Tharaka18/SEM-basics/README.md

-SEM basics (introduction to "sem" and "psem" funcions)
+SEM basics (introduction to "sem" and "psem" functions)